 Master Plan

-The McGill Master Plan will guide the physical evolution of McGill over the short, medium and long term.
 It serves as a framework that will translate the strategic directions of the University to tangible actions and it will make the connection between buildings, transportation, landscape and the utilization of space.
-In this way, the master plan establishes a common vision by engaging a broad range of stakeholders in a discussion about the future, This plan is a document that will allow the university to effectively allocate resources, functions and manage change in the pursuit of its mission.
+The Master Plan will allow the university to effectively allocate resources, functions and manage change in the pursuit of its mission.

 Why is a Master Plan important?